TOM FITZALAN HOWARD, CBE (Chair)

 After university my career for the next 36 years was with the Army serving in the UK, Germany, Hong Kong, Fiji, Canada, Israel and the Occupied Palestinian Territories and finally Cyprus.
-I retired as a colonel and was awarded the CBE.
+I retired as a colonel.
 I then became Director of Support Services, The Norfolk Hospice – Tapping House for six years; retiring in 2013.
-Since then I have managed a small family farm near North Elmham which is run along environmental stewardship and conservation lines.
+I manage a small farm in Norfolk which is run along environmental stewardship and conservation lines.
 I have been a Parish Councillor since 2014 and on the Advisory Council of The Norfolk Churches Trust since 2015.

 I was invited to join the Board at Thornage in 2013 and became responsible for liaising with the Camphill Benevolent Fund and for all matters involving the Thornage Estate.
+I have been Chairman since 2020.
 I find my involvement with Thornage both challenging and deeply rewarding.

 Since retiring from her professional career in social housing within a large group of Housing Associations based in East Anglia, Jenny has worked as an independent consultant operating at a senior level within a variety of public, private and voluntary sector organisations.
 Her work has included a variety of roles including, Chairman and Trustee, Interim CEO and Senior Management roles to facilitate mergers, acquisitions, organisational development, and change.
 Her interests include community development, housing, health and social care and the sustainability of the voluntary sector.
 Jenny dedicates much of her working time in support of health and social care and voluntary sector organisations.